glfw/glfw/.github/CONTRIBUTING.md

 - Cross-references and mentions in appropriate places
 - Credits entries for all authors of the feature

-If it requires platform-specific code, add at minimum stubs for the new platform function to all supported platforms.
+If the feature requires platform-specific code, at minimum stubs must be added for the new platform function to all supported and experimental platforms.

-If it adds a new callback, add support for it in `tests/event.c`.
+If it adds a new callback, support for it must be added to `tests/event.c`.

-If it adds a new monitor property, add support for it in `tests/monitor.c`.
+If it adds a new monitor property, support for it must be added to `tests/monitor.c`.

-If it adds a new OpenGL, OpenGL ES or Vulkan option or extension, add support for it in `tests/glfwinfo.c` and describe its use in `docs/compat.dox`.
+If it adds a new OpenGL, OpenGL ES or Vulkan option or extension, support for it must be added to `tests/glfwinfo.c` and the behavior of the library when the extension is missing documented in `docs/compat.dox`.

+Features will not be rejected because they don't include all the above parts, but please keep in mind that maintainer time is finite and that there are many other features and bugs to work on.

-Please keep in mind that any part of the public API that has been included in a release cannot be changed until the next _major_ version.
+Please also keep in mind that any part of the public API that has been included in a release cannot be changed until the next _major_ version.
 Features can be added and existing parts can sometimes be overloaded (in the general sense of doing more things, not in the C++ sense), but code written to the API of one minor release should both compile and run on subsequent minor releases.